BryanH/Wordpress_add-code-to-head/readme.txt

 = Q. Help!
 I accidentally erased the code and I didn't mean to do that. =

-Similar to [how widgets work](https://codex.wordpress.org/WordPress_Widgets), that data is stored in your database.
+Similar to how widgets work (https://codex.wordpress.org/WordPress_Widgets), that data is stored in your database.
 If you made a backup before you deleted the data, then you can restore it that way, otherwise it is gone.

 = Q. How do I apply code to only a certain page or pages? =